-Functional harmony is a set of ideas used to create logical chords progressions where each chord has a definable role.
-The chords job depends on its relationship to the tonic chord (I).
+Functional harmony is a set of ideas used to create logical chord progressions where each chord has a definable role.
+The chord's job depends on its relationship to the tonic chord (I).
 Some Chords will sound stable and resolved, while other chords will sound unresolved and unexpected,

 C Major scale (All the white notes)

 We use roman numerals to name their relationship with the tonic chord and these relationships can be categorized into resolved (consonance) and unresolved (dissonance).